[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Use code interpreter to analyze structured data (preview) | Microsoft Learn

-Enable "Code interpreter" under "Settings" → "Generative AI" → "File processing capabilities".
-In my environment, it was enabled alongside "Upload files"
+Turn on "Code interpreter" under "Settings" → "Generative AI" → "File processing capabilities."
+In my environment, it was enabled along with "Upload files"

-In the test chat, request aggregation of the knowledge data without attaching a file.
+In the test chat, request aggregation of the data in knowledge without attaching a file.

-Please aggregate the KPI Excel (RawMonthly sheet) in knowledge using the code interpreter (Python/pandas).
-For each company (CloudNova / StreamForge / Datapeak), calculate the 2024 and 2025 averages for ARR, NRR, and OPM, and also calculate the ARR year-over-year change (YoY%).
+Please aggregate the KPI Excel (RawMonthly sheet) in your knowledge using the code interpreter (Python/pandas).
+For each company (CloudNova / StreamForge / Datapeak), calculate the average ARR, NRR, and OPM for 2024 and 2025, and also calculate the ARR year-over-year growth (YoY%).
 Round ARR and NRR to integers (0 decimal places), OPM to 1 decimal place, and YoY to 1 decimal place.
 Please calculate using Python code, not LLM inference.

 In my environment, the agent first retrieved data from knowledge, then executed Python with the code interpreter.